 What is it that I like so much about this baked apple dessert?
 That it is so light and simple to make, it’s the perfect ending for a healthy lunch or dinner…

 The perfect dessert ending for a healthy lunch or light dinner!

 Winter or summer, this baked apple always tastes and looks fantastic!

-Baked Apple Dessert with Ricotta & Honey
+Easy Baked Apple Dessert with Ricotta & Honey

 Plating them up after that is truly a piece of (fruit) cake: divide the baked apple over plates, top them with a good dollop of fresh ricotta cheese and sprinkle with a handful of toasted nuts, sweet honey and some freshly chopped mint.